PantherXOS/wiki.pantherx.org/LXQt.md

 ---
 namespace: lxqt
-description: "LXQt is a free and open source Linux desktop environment, that was formed from the merger of the LXDE and Razor-qt projects. "
+description: "LXQt is a free and open source Linux desktop environment, that was formed from the merger of the LXDE and Razor-qt projects."
 description-source: "https://en.wikipedia.org/wiki/LXQt"
 categories:
  - type: